Marohn-Group/mrfmsim-unit/README.rst

 The *mrfmsim-unit* package is a part of the
 `mrfmsim project <https://marohn-group.github.io/mrfmsim-docs/>`__.
-The package is required by the *mrfmsim* package and is loaded automatically as a plugin.
 The package provides a set of units that is natural to the mrfmsim problems while avoiding rounding errors.
 The package should be used with the unit package `pint <https://pint.readthedocs.io/en/stable/>`__.